pandas-dev/pandas/doc/source/getting_started/index.rst

             <div id="collapseFour" class="collapse" data-parent="#accordion">
                 <div class="card-body">

-Pandas provides plotting your data out of the box, using the power of Matplotlib.
+pandas provides plotting your data out of the box, using the power of Matplotlib.
 You can pick the plot type (scatter, bar, boxplot,...) corresponding to your data.

 .. image:: ../_static/schemas/04_plot_overview.svg